muhaafidz/image-food-calori-demo/README.md

 		cd C:\xampp\htdocs\image-food-calori-demo-master\tensorflow

-	  retrain the image by executing this command using CMD:
+	Train the image by executing this command using CMD:

 		python retrain.py --bottleneck_dir=./output/bottlenecks --how_many_training_steps 300  --model_dir=./output/inception --output_graph=./output/retrained_graph.pb --output_labels=./output/retrained_labels.txt --image_dir ./data/

+	If it is successfull, the retrained_graph.pb file is created in output folder.
+This file is the model that is eesential to do image prediction.

 TEST THE WEBSITE: